LED Blinking Tutorial STM32F4 Discovery Board – GPIO Pins with HAL Library

 HAL GPIO Write Pin Function

-This function is used to set or clear a specified pin of a GPIO port.
-The first input argument is a PORT name, a second input argument is a pin number of the selected PORT and the third input argument is the state of the pin which can be GPIO_PIN_RESET or GPIO_PIN_SET.
+HAL_GPIO_WritePin() is used to set or clear a specified pin on a GPIO port.
+The first argument is the port name, the second is the pin number (or OR-ed pin mask) of the selected port, and the third is the state of the pin — either GPIO_PIN_RESET or GPIO_PIN_SET

 void HAL_GPIO_WritePin(GPIO_TypeDef* GPIOx, uint16_t GPIO_Pin, GPIO_PinState PinState)